jrolfe777/personal-finance-starter/docs/workshop.md

 **Action:** Enter the following prompt:

 > Now, follow the plan in `docs/debt-calculator-plan.md` and implement the Debt Payoff Calculator feature.
 Make the tests in `src/ai/flows/tests/debt-calculator.test.ts` pass.
+Replace the "Your Personal Finance Experience Goes Here" placeholder widget with the new component.

 **(Wait for the AI to generate the code changes.)**